Join our team!

 Software

 The Software Subteam is responsible for developing and maintaining all the software systems used to run and operate the rover.
-This includes both on-rover systems that move various types of motors, take readings, and operate custom-designed electronic components and off-rover systems that input control, receive data and display rover state.
+This includes both on-rover systems that move various types of motors, take readings, and operate custom-designed electronic components and off-rover systems that input control, receive data, and display rover state.
 This also includes maintaining the rover's Linux operating system, package architecture, compatibility for miscellaneous hardware, radio communications, base station computers and much more.
 Our team's projects primarily focus on the following components:

 • Creating or editing ROS2 nodes used to communicate between control interfaces (GUI, Gamepad, etc.) to the rover's microcontrollers.
 This includes arm, drive, sensors, actuators, pumps, light controls and so much more.
 These are written in either Python or C++.